Leftover Salmon *SOLD OUT*

 Let’s ring in the New Year together with a special TWO-NIGHT celebration of amazing live music, great food & drinks, and all of your friends at Salvage Station!
 We’ve got a lineup you don’t want to miss!
 Friday night, December 30th, we’ll have Leftover Salmon performing *TWO SETS* with support from very special guests Rob Ickes and Trey Hensley — LIVE on the Indoor Stage!

-If you’re feeling like one night just isn’t enough, join us for New Year’s Eve (December 31st) for the second Leftover Salmon show featuring Andrew Marlin (of Watchhouse, formerly Mandolin Orange) and very special guests Jon Stickley Trio.
+If you’re feeling like one night just isn’t enough, join us for New Year’s Eve (December 31st) for the second Leftover Salmon show featuring Andrew Marlin (of Watchhouse, formerly Mandolin Orange).
 Did we mention a complimentary champagne toast at midnight with all of your favorite people?!
 Yes, that is included in the ticket price for Saturday night!

 Doors open at 7pm and the music starts at 8pm both nights.
 This is a General Admission, 21+ only event (no exceptions!)